agermanidis/SnapchatBot/README.md

 #### The Reporter (add TheReporter on Snapchat; source at examples/reporter.py)

 Sends you a snap when breaking news happen.
+Follows the [BBC Breaking News twitter account](https://twitter.com/bbcbreaking).

-#### The Researcher (add TheResearcher on Snapchat; source at examples/researcher.py)
+#### The Googler (add TheResearcher on Snapchat; source at examples/googler.py)

 When sent an image, sends back the most similar image to that picture on the web.
+Uses Google Image Search.

 #### The GIF Maniac (add TheGIFManiac on Snapchat; source at examples/gifmaniac.py)